Zero-Tang/NoirVisor/src/vt_core/readme.md

 5. If Fixed MTRR is enabled as indicated by `IA32_MTRR_DEF_TYPE` MSR, then emulation of variable MTRR is required.

 ### Variable MTRR Emulation
-According to the definition of variable MTRR, there are two registers: the `base` register and `mask` register. <br>
+According to the definition of variable MTRR, there are two registers: the `base` register and `mask` register. \
 The pseudo-code of Variable MTRR logics would be like:
 ```C
 mask_base = phys_mask.mask & phys_base.base;
 mask_target = phys_mask.mask & (target_address >> 12);
 if(mask_base == mask_target)set_memory_type(phys_base.type);
 ```
-For simplicity, we may traverse all possible pages, check if the page is within the range, and set the memory type if the page is in range. <br>
+For simplicity, we may traverse all possible pages, check if the page is within the range, and set the memory type if the page is in range. \
 Current EPT implementation of NoirVisor only supports 512GiB of Guest Memory.
-Therefore, we may simply traverse 512GiB. <br>
+Therefore, we may simply traverse 512GiB. \
 Set the bit 11 (a bit ignored by processor) in the final paging structure to indicate that this page is described by a variable MTRR.
-This bit will be used for checking MTRR overlaps. <br>
+This bit will be used for checking MTRR overlaps. \
 If overlapping is detected, decision should be made to choose the correct memory type.
 The logics described by Intel and AMD are quite complex.
 For hypervisors, we can reduce the complexity of this logic by simply comparing the value of memory types for overlapped region: the smallest one is to be chosen.
 See Chapter 11.11.4.1, "MTRR Precedences", Volume 3, Intel 64 and IA-32 Architecture Software Developer's Manual for further details regarding the overlapping variable MTRRs.

 ### Fixed MTRR Emulation
 The logic of Fixed MTRR is quite simple: read all MSRs related to the Fixed MTRRs and set them accordingly.
 Each MSR for Fixed MTRR defines eight memory types for eight ranges.
 The size of range depends on which MSR.
-For example, the `IA32_MTRR_FIX64K_00000` MSR defines eight memory types for eight 64KiB ranges (i.e: 16 pages per range). <br>
+For example, the `IA32_MTRR_FIX64K_00000` MSR defines eight memory types for eight 64KiB ranges (i.e: 16 pages per range). \
 Please note that the Fixed MTRRs take higher priority than Variable MTRRs when there are overlappings.
 Therefore, setting memory types for the Fixed MTRRs are to be done after setting for the Variable MTRRs.

 ## MTRR-Write Interception